firefly-iii/docs/docs/docs/firefly-iii/exporting-data.md

 Firefly III lets you export transactions and other data to CSV files.

+!!! warning
+    Don't use this feature to backup your data.
+Backup the database instead.
+You may not be able to restore everything when you try to import the generated files.

 ## Basic export

 Go to `/export` in your Firefly III installation, or follow the menu under "import and export".